Game Boy: Revisions

 The Game Boy remained a strong seller throughout the 1990s, driven by popular releases like Pokémon, which kept demand high.
+In the 1992 fiscal year, the Game Boy sold around 10 million copies.
 However, its continued success presented a challenge for Nintendo: while the hardware was aging, the company was reluctant to replace it due to its strong sales.

-At a press conference in San Francisco on March 14, 1994, Peter Main, Nintendo's vice president of marketing, answered queries about when Nintendo was coming out with a color handheld system by stating that sales of the Game Boy were strong enough that it had decided to hold off on developing a successor handheld for the near future.
+At a press conference in San Francisco on March 14, 1994, Peter Main, Nintendo's vice president of marketing, answered queries about when Nintendo was coming out with a color handheld system by stating that sales of the Game Boy were strong enough that the company had decided to hold off on developing a successor handheld for the near future.
 Instead, Nintendo would introduce several updates over the following years to extend the system's relevance.

 Play It Loud!

-The first update to the Game Boy's hardware design came on March 20, 1995, nearly six years after the console was first released, when Nintendo introduced various colored cases as part of the "Play It Loud!" campaign, known in Japan as This revision was purely cosmetic, with consoles now available in red, yellow, green, blue, black, white, and clear plastic cases, with screens featuring a darker gray bezel than on the original model.
+The first update to the Game Boy's hardware design came on March 20, 1995, nearly six years after the console was first released, when Nintendo introduced various colored cases as part of the "Play It Loud!" campaign, known in Japan as This revision was purely cosmetic, with consoles available in red, yellow, green, blue, black, white, and transparent; with screens featuring a bezel in a darker shade of gray compared to the original model.